danieltsoukup/us_census_income/README.md

 Our initial data exploration uncovered
 - a number of data quality issues (e.g., null values, duplicate rows),
 - major skew in univariate distributions, in particular only 8% of samples are in the high income category after deduplication,
-- statistically significant relationship between income and number of education, employment and family indicators.
+- statistically significant relationship between income and a number of education, employment and family indicators.

 After the preprocessing of a mix of numeric and categorical features, we optimized an XGBoost binary classification model finetuning over a number of hyperparameters.
-We addressed the data imbalance through using adequate loss function (AUC-PR) and class weights, to achieve a final predictive model of .50 F1 score (with 74% precision and 38% recall) on the final test set.
+We addressed the data imbalance through using an adequate evaluation metric (AUC-PR) and class weights, to achieve a final predictive model of .50 F1 score (with 74% precision and 38% recall) on the final test set.

 Analysing feature importance highlighted sex, education and employment indicators as most significant, reaffirming a well-know bias in this historical dataset.

-Please see the attached [slides](presentation/US%20Census%20-%20Income%20Prediction.pdf) for further information.
+Please see the attached [presentation](presentation/US%20Census%20-%20Income%20Prediction.pdf) for a more detailed summary.

+**Note**: while being practical in some situations, for this project we chose not to use generative AI in writing the code or the accompanying documentation/materials.

 ## Contents